 Torino Porta Susa station is located on the northern fringes of the city centre

-The Turin Metro does not actually serve the heart of the city - though it does link Porta Susa station to Lingotto, the location of the historic Fiat factory.
+The Turin Metro does not actually serve the main tourist destinations in the heart of the city; though it does link Porta Susa station to Lingotto, the location of the historic Fiat factory.

 The closest tram stop to Porta Susa is at the Piazza XVIII Dicembre, immediately above the metro station of the same name.